syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% endhighlight %}

-The following code snippet illustrates how to load an existing document and apply cell formatting options such as VerticalAlignment, TextDirection, Paddings, Borders, etc.
+The following code example illustrates how to load an existing document and apply cell formatting options such as VerticalAlignment, TextDirection, Paddings, Borders, etc.

 {% highlight c# %}
 [C#]